 Panel Discussion

-A group of faculty experts with diverse perspectives will illuminate the most pressing issues and implications at this stage of AI’s presence in higher education.
+Faculty experts from multiple disciplines will illuminate the most pressing issues and implications at this stage of AI’s presence in higher education.
 Moderated by Kem Saichaie, TLC Executive Director.

 Panelists include: